AlgoBattles/algobattles-next-app/README.md

 2. Define schemas for users, algos, and invites

-3. Clone and run the RCE/Socket server
+3. Clone and run the RCE/Socket server (repo pending release)

 ### Installation